“Nothing is so difficult as not deceiving oneself.” -Ludwig Wittgenstein

 And, as studies continue to highlight, our perception of our authentic selves is skewed by our propensity toward self-deception: our intense desires for lasting images of personal perfection.
 For Ludwig Wittgenstein (one of the most revered philosophers in history), character, authenticity, was the most significant facet of philosophy; in his conception of its purpose, Wittgenstein asserted that philosophy was, in essence, a working on oneself.
 And he used the act of confession as a means of self-improvement.
 In the tradition of Leo Tolstoy and St. Augustine, the notable Christian ascetics, Ludwig conceived of confession not only as a way to punish himself, but also to gain insight into the consequences of his actions.
 He conflated confession with intra-personal awareness, noting that dishonesty toward others was also dishonesty toward oneself.
 Although his life was full of unrelenting self-torment stemming from a perpetual quest for self-perfection, it exemplified the true meaning of authenticity, which is the courage to acknowledge one’s flaws and to experience the acute guilt which accompanies them.

 Character is founded on honesty, humility, agreeableness, helpfulness, assertiveness, courage, resilience, and regret.
 Character is perpetually the goal and seldom a destination.
 To have character, one has to be able to look deep within one’s soul and acknowledge profound regret: regret for the intentional sorrow one’s caused others, regret for the unintended anguish arising from thoughtless deeds, and regret for pushing others away when they so desperately needed help.
 Regret is often torturous but, nonetheless, a necessary catalyst for change; as, without it remains only a shell of a human being, driven by pure impulse and self-centeredness.
 Regret arrives with introspection, which Jung warned would not come easily.
-As I’ve noted many times before, self-esteem is bullshit; and, rather than feeling excessively good about our achievements and place in the world, we ought to learn how to take pride in our capacity for self-reflection and our willingness to tolerate its attendant sense of shame, in a genuine quest to become better than we are.
+As I’ve noted many times before, self-esteem is bullshit, being built on a weak foundation; so, rather than feeling excessively good about our actions, we ought to learn how to take pride in our capacity for self-reflection and our willingness to tolerate its attendant sense of shame in a genuine quest to become better than we are.